avaesmith/social-dashboard/README.md

 - Instagram KPI cards hide Video Views.
 - Individual platform tabs show top posts ranked by engagement rate; the Combined tab focuses on channel-to-channel comparisons.
 - Combined benchmark charts compare Engagement by platform and Reach by platform.
+- Combined channel snapshot compares Engagements, Reach, and Shares (without Impressions).
+- Facebook metric-details table omits Impressions and Engagement Rate.
+- Top-posts area includes ranked lists for video views and engagements in addition to the primary top-post ranking.
 - Top posts are displayed as clean numbered links (Post 1, Post 2, etc.) ranked by engagement rate.
 - A welcome popup appears on first page load and auto-dismisses after 1 minute (or can be closed manually).